-Systems were in place to manage the ordering of prescribed medicines and the transfer of medicines from hospital to the home to ensure adequate supplies were available and to prevent wastage.
-Robust procedures were in place to identify and report any potential shortfalls in medicines and to ensure that medicines were received into the home without delay.
+Systems were in place to manage the ordering of prescribed medicines to ensure adequate supplies were available and to prevent wastage.
+Newly prescribed medicines had been received into the home without delay.
 Satisfactory arrangements were in place for the acquisition and storage of prescriptions.

-Arrangements were in place to manage changes to prescribed medicines.
-Personal medication records were updated by two members of staff.
+There were satisfactory arrangements in place to manage changes to prescribed medicines.
+Personal medication records and handwritten entries on medication administration records were updated by two members of staff.
 This safe practice was acknowledged.